Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 In this section I use the term GPL for referring to both GPLv2 and GPLv3, as they should be similar when it comes to linking.

-To summarize; From a legal perspective, it is safer to use dynamic linking over static linking, as the risk of contamination is lower.¹ Dynamic linking is generally considered to be within the law according to legal experts, or at least, it should be allowed if it can be shown that the program in-fact functions and provides value even without the GPL work.
+To summarize: From a legal perspective, it is safer to use dynamic linking over static linking, as the risk of contamination is lower.¹ Dynamic linking is generally considered to be within the law according to legal experts, or at least, it should be allowed if it can be shown that the program in-fact functions and provides value even without the GPL work.
 Still, it is impossible to say conclusively without considering specific jurisdictions and for instance recent cases regarding GPL compliance.

 FSF describes that it is not allowed for a proprietary program to directly link (dynamically or statically) to a library licensed under GPL [1] (as described earlier, they need to communicate "at arms length").
 However, legal experts often claim that it is acceptable to dynamically link to a GPL work.
 Especially if the proprietary work is separate from the GPL work and does not depend on it.